ibm-cloud-docs/billing-usage/scenario.md

 # Scenario: Estimating costs of an example Node app
 {: #sample}

 Assume that you have a Node.js web app with scaling capabilities, and the app uses several services that are provided by {{site.data.keyword.Bluemix}}.
 You can learn how the actual cost of your app is calculated in this example.
+{: shortdesc}

 The web app uses the following {{site.data.keyword.Bluemix_notm}} services and items:

 * Four 256-MB Node.js runtime instances
 * Two {{site.data.keyword.autoscaling}} policies, processor and memory
-* 150 GB per month {{site.data.keyword.cloudant_short_notm}} database, 1,000 lookups, 500 writes, and 50 queries.
+* 150 GB per month {{site.data.keyword.cloudant_short_notm}} database, 1,000 lookups, 500 writes, and 50 queries
 * 20 GB inbound or outbound network traffic